 Features for a shower

 Think about practical issues for your shower: a shower niche offers a neat space to store shampoos; a low profile or flush shower tray reduces the risk of tripping; a quadrant shower economises on floorspace in a small bathroom.
-If you want a rain shower, check that your water flow rate is adequate and that the drain can cope.
+If you want a rain shower, check that your water flow rate is adequate and that the waste can cope.

 glass basin splashbacks